tmptrash/jevo/README.md

 In progress...

 P.S.
-More details on blog: https://jevosite.wordpress.com/
+More details on blog: https://jevosite.wordpress.com/ and in chat: jevo.slack.com